What is Earnings Multiplier?

 Example #5 – Moderate P/E, Steady Growth

-Here, the earnings per share and market price of shares of the company are increasing at a very high rate but the price to earnings ratio is not increasing at the same rate.
-This happens mostly in the case of cyclical companies.
+Here, the earnings per share and market price of shares of the company are increasing at a very high rate, but the price to earnings ratio is not increasing at the same rate.
+It happens mostly in the case of cyclical companies.

 Reasons for High P/E and Low P/E